grayghostvisuals/atomic-guide/README.md

 ## What Else?

-### Code Blocks + Prism
+### Code Blocks

-Here's an example from your assemble template to import a partial called headings that's also called from the code block.
-The class name on the `pre` tag tells Prism this is a block we would like it to style using html grammar.
+Here's an example from your assemble template to import a partial called headings that's also called within the associated code block.
+The class name on the `pre` tag tells Prism this is a block we would like [Prism](http://prismjs.com) to style using html grammar.

 ```markup
 {{> headings}}